jbach197/13-object-relational-mapping/README.md

 ## User Instructions
 * Go view items in the model (GET request)
-  * Via heroku - clicnk the above link
+  * In postman (or Heroku)  enter the above Heroku URL into the box, select 'GET' from the drop down and click 'SEND'.
+This will show all items in the datbase.
-  * Via postman - enter https://bach-lab13.herokuapp.com/api/v1/address into the box, select 'GET' from the drop down and click 'SEND'
+  * To select a specific item, follow the above steps but add '/an id' to the URL
-* To add a new item to the model (POST request)
+* To add a new item to the model (POST request,
-  * In Postman enter https://bach-lab13.herokuapp.com/api/v1/address into the box, select 'POST' from the drop down.
-Click 'body', 'raw' and enter information (JSON format) for the following fields:
+  * In Postman enter the above Heroku URL into the box, select 'POST' from the drop down.
+Click 'body', 'raw' and JSON formt.
+Enter data for the following fields:
       {
         "name":
         "address1":